FranklinWaller/Phase/README.md

 Phase
 =====

-Front end ui framework for creating web apps.
+Front end UI framework for making beautiful web apps.

-This project will soon be written is Sass rather then regular Css.
+We include components that you may want to use such as chat bubbles and cards.

+Its completely free and built in Sass.
+We hope we can built this framework together to get a beautiful UI for all web apps.